-The first you should know is what makes an old dog a “senior.”
+First, you should know what makes an old dog a “senior.”
 Usually it depends more on the breed and size of a dog.
 A smaller dog will usually have a longer life span than larger ones.

-In fact, a large breed like a Great Dane would be considered a senior by five years.
+In fact, a large breed like the Great Dane may be considered a senior by the age of five years.
 Typically, seven years is about the age one would consider a dog a senior in most cases, but there’s a lot of variation.

 When families go to shelters or kennels to adopt a new family member, they typically go straight to see the puppies.
-This sadly leaves senior dogs overlooked where they possibly live out their remaining years at the shelter.
+This sadly leaves senior dogs overlooked, and they can possibly live out their remaining years at the shelter.

-Some might think senior dogs are there because they misbehaved or are hard to handle.
+Some might think senior dogs are in shelters because they misbehaved or are hard to handle.
 But this stereotype is simply not true.

-There are many reasons and circumstances senior dogs are left to shelters–from the unfortunate passing of their previous owner, to situations like financial hardship or owners moving somewhere their pets might not be allowed to follow.
+There are many reasons and circumstances senior dogs are left to shelters — from the unfortunate passing of their previous human, to situations like financial hardship or pet parents moving somewhere their pets might not be allowed to follow.
 It usually comes down to the difficulty or inconvenience of a pet parent to take care of their dog.